dragosprju/jobshop2015/README.md

 ## Language

-The website is in Romanian, however I think it can be translated by Google Translate just like any website.
+The website is in Romanian, however I think it can be translated by Google Translate just like any website. :)

+## Changelog

+2020-May-21: Removed Google and Facebook code snippets.
+2015-March: Created website. :)

 ## Copyright